kf7eel/HBLink-Web-Admin/README.md

 * Talkgroup list management
 * Ability to exclude single talkgroup from list when adding talkgroup triggers to rule.

-# 4-28-2020 - # Warnings...

-This tool is in ALPHA testing, use at your own risk.

-Things to remember:
-* ALWAYS, ALWAYS, ALWAYS make a backup of rules.py and hblink,cfg prior to using the web interface.
-Once you start using the interface, it will completely change the layout of both files.
-* DO NOT run this on a publicly accessable port as there is no user authentication (yet).

-Keep a backup of your original rules.py and hblink.cfg in the event that this tool doesn't work.
-It is still in developement, and I am a novice at Python, so there are a lot of bugs :).

-Also create a backup of the modified rules.py, rules_web.py, and functions.py.
-There were a couple instances where these files got erased during testing, I think that has been fixed though.

-Openbridge configurations must have "both_slots" in order to show up in web interface.

-This tool is still evolving, there will be bug fixes, etc. in the future.

 # Setup